jackg23x/netwonk/README.md

 Netwonk is a network monitoring package for Cisco equipment.
 It also supports some Palo Alto firewalls, and can be extended to other hardware.
-It is written in Perl.
+It is written in Perl for linux/unix.
 The netwonk project includes a collection of scripts, the Netpeek web package, and configuration for all databases and tables on an integrated mariadb/mysql server.
 It also includes code necessary for a syslog-ng server sending needed DHCP and macflap data to the database server.